-This drug gene interaction (DGI) pertains to the interaction between the thiopurine methyltransferase (TPMT) gene, the nudix hydrolase (NUDT15) gene, and the thiopurine drugs (azathioprine, mercaptopurine, and thioguanine).
+This drug gene interaction (DGI) pertains to the interaction between the thiopurine methyltransferase (TPMT) gene, the nudix hydrolase (NUDT15) gene, and the thiopurine drugs azathioprine, mercaptopurine, and thioguanine (brand names Imuran, Purinethol, and Tabloid).
 Thiopurines are used to treat acute lymphoblastic leukemia, autoimmune disorders, and prevent tissue rejection after organ transplantation.
 Extensive literature and FDA warning labels indicate that patients carrying specific genetic differences in the TPMT and NUDT15 genes have an increased risk for myelotoxicity (bone marrow suppression) with standard thiopurine dosing.

 The TPMT and NUDT15 genes encode enzymes that are involved in the metabolism of thiopurine drugs.
 There are different (variant) forms of the TPMT and NUDT15 gene, or alleles, and differences affect how well thiopurines are metabolized in the body.
 Some alleles encode normal functioning enzymes while others encode low or absent functioning enzymes.
 Each of us carry two alleles of these genes.
 Assessing both alleles give a better picture of the functional status or phenotype of how thiopurines are metabolized.
 See the chart below for a description of each phenotype and any implications for treatment.